 Nexcess has lots of premium tools, including those focused on WordPress e-commerce

 • Free auto-scaling.
-If your sites receive a traffic surge, Nexcess will temporarily scale resources to maintain performance.
-You get 24 hours of free auto-scaling per month – beyond that, it’s a small fee per 30-minute increment or you can upgrade your plan.
+If your sites receive a traffic surge, Liquid Web will temporarily scale resources to maintain performance.
+You get 24 hours of free auto-scaling per month – beyond that, it’s a small fee per 30-minute increment, or you can upgrade your plan.

 • Daily automatic backups.
-Nexcess takes a backup of your sites every day and stores this off-site for increased redundancy.
-Your last 30 backups are always available and restored by contacting support.
+Liquid Web backs up your sites every day and stores the backups off-site for increased redundancy.
+Your last 30 backups are always available.

-Read our expert Nexcess review to learn more about e-commerce features.
+Read our expert Liquid Web review for more details.

 Money-back guarantee 30 days